 - Acting as a sole arbitrator in a Swiss-seated ICC arbitration concerning payment claims arising out of several contracts related to the construction of a combined cycle power plant in the Middle East.

-- Acting as an arbitrator in a significant dispute relating to two consortium agreements for the construction of sea water reverse osmosis plants in the Middle East.
+- Acting as presiding arbitrator and co-arbitrator in two significant ICC arbitrations seated in the Middle East and in Switzerland relating to shareholder agreements and consortium agreements for the construction of desalination plants in the Middle East.

 Her recent experience in life sciences disputes includes: